A moderne school in a New Deal town.

 I've always been fascinated with the historical development of Greenbelt, Maryland, or rather the philosophy behind the "progressive utopias" of the early twentieth century.
 Often taking a back street to the broader planning principles that shaped these New Deal communities, the architecture of Greenbelt towns actually offers a pretty unique look into the evolution of America's architectural attitudes.
 A transitional piece of architecture, the Greenbelt Center Elementary School, not quite Art Deco but not quite (big M) Modernism, appears striking and refined, a capable rendition of a modern aesthetic in a town driven by reformist ideals.

 One of three cooperative communities built by the New Deal's Resettlement Association, Greenbelt, Maryland, began as a self-contained town thoughtfully integrated into its suburban site.
-Inspired by the "garden city movement" and planned for the suburban resettlement of rural and urban families (it is necessary to note that Greenbelt was designed as an all white community, see James L. Loewen's Sundown Towns), Greenbelt survives as an unconventional experiment in planning, the physical manifestation of New Deal notions of social reform.
-Opened in 1937, the Greenbelt Center Elementary School (now Greenbelt Community Center) stands as the town's symbolic center.
+Inspired by the "garden city movement" and planned for the suburban resettlement of rural and urban families (it is important to note that Greenbelt was designed as an all white community, see Amanda Kolson Hurley's Radical Suburbs and James L. Loewen's book Sundown Towns), Greenbelt survives as an unconventional experiment in planning, the physical manifestation of New Deal notions of social reform.
+Opened in 1937, the Greenbelt Center Elementary School (now Greenbelt Community Center) stands as the town's symbolic heart.
 Carefully situated into Greenbelt's crescent-shaped development, the school is centrally located at the edge of a large, open recreation area.
 In a town known for its separation of pedestrian and vehicular traffic, the school links to the rest of the planned community via a system of walkways that kept children safe from the busier streets.

 The treatment of the building's exterior seems simple, but a series of bas-relief panels offers visual interest and symbolic meaning to the smooth, rounded facade.
 Created by Chicago-artist Lenore Thomas Straus, the sculptures stagger across the front of the building.
-Displayed under the window bays and over the main entrance, the large hand-sculpted Indiana limestone reliefs depict the preamble of the Constitution, an illustrative reminder of Greenbelt's social and economic concerns.
+Displayed under the window bays and over the main entrance, the large hand-sculpted Indiana limestone reliefs depict the preamble of the Constitution, an illustrative reminder of Greenbelt's underlying philosophy.
 Reflective of the muscular moderne stylings of the period, Thomas' sculptures may have been influenced by the reliefs that adorn Paul Cret's Folger Library (1932) in nearby Washington, D.C.